Below is the latest workforce update regarding the coronavirus job retention scheme (furloughing).

 Details of the scheme

 Colleagues are encouraged to read the full details of the scheme through the links above.
-Some key points are highlighted here.
+From 1 July the rules of the scheme have and will change each month so please remember to check before making claims.
+Some key general points are highlighted below:

 Employees and others who can’t be furloughed